-- Typically the TAN was issued around September.
-However, in order to optimize investment income, the TAN, Series 2019 is scheduled to price and close in July 2019, providing the District a longer timeframe to make additional investment income that would off-set interest expense. - The dollar amount has increased from \$125M to \$160M to ensure appropriate funding for continuity of hiring school resources officers and District school security staff, and the recruiting and retaining of highly qualified District teachers, etc., until funding from the 1⁄2 mill operational levy (approved by referendum on August 28, 2018) is received by the District at the end of November 2019.
+Typically, the TAN was issued around September.
+However, in order to optimize investment income, the TAN, Series 2020 is scheduled to price and close in July 2020, providing the District a longer timeframe to make additional investment income that would off-set interest expense.

+The amount of \$160M for last year's Series 2019 will remain the same for the upcoming fiscal year Series 2020.
+This will continue to ensure appropriate funding for continuity of hiring school resources officers and District school security staff, and the recruiting and retaining of highly qualified District teachers, etc., until funding from the 1⁄2 mill operational levy (approved by referendum on August 28, 2018) is received by the District at the end of November 2020.